Maitreya71/database-project/README.md

 🚀 How to Use
 Clone the repo
-Load schema.sql into your DBMS
+Load " .sql " into your DBMS
-Run insert_data.sql to populate with sample data Execute queries from DMDDProject4_routines.sql for analysis
+Run InsertScripts.sql to populate with sample data Execute queries from DMDDProject4_routines.sql for analysis